 Please keep it in its original packaging, place it in an airtight container, and keep it in a cool, dry place.
 If the food will be open longer than a month, freeze it to maintain freshness for up to six months.
 If you use wet food, pay attention to expiration dates, keep the cans cool, and don’t use dented cans.
 When you open it, use a can cap and store it in the fridge for up to five days.

-Keep reading for complete tips to truly keep your dog’s food as fresh as possible for as long as possible.
+Keep reading for complete tips to keep your dog’s food as fresh as possible for as long as possible.

 Just like human food, dog food has an expiration date on it.
 When buying the food, check the expiration date.
 If you need the food to last long term, get the bag with the date that is furthest away.
 That will be the food that will be the freshest when opened.
 Remember: once you open the bag, the date is meaningless.

 - Avoid Plastic: You also want to stay away from plastic if possible.
 Plastics can leave undesirable smells and flavors on your dog’s food.
-They also nick or scratch easily which can hold bacteria that will contaminate the food.
+They also nick or scratch easily, which can hold bacteria that will contaminate the food.
 Try to get a glass container with a rubber gasket to keep moisture and air out of the food.

-It is also important to keep the container clean and not just dump the next bag of food right in.
+It is also essential to keep the container clean and not just dump the next bag of food right in.
 Cleaning the container after finishing each bag will help prevent oils from hanging out, becoming rancid, and ruining the new food.
 To clean your container…

 - Make a mixture of warm soapy water and white vinegar.

 - Wash the container with the mixture and a sponge or cloth